Leadership and Developing Diversity and Inclusion

 - The second group was instructed to move their heads up and down (nodding).

 - The third group was instructed to shake their heads from side to side (denying).

-These motor responses that signal agreement or disagreement had a profound affect on attitudes effects that are not trivial.
+The motor responses (nodding or shaking) that signal agreement or disagreement had a profound effect on attitudes effects that are not trivial.

 Go beyond the role of a trainer in diversity development by being a: